casangi/casadocs/docs/_files/global-task-list/task_sdgaincal/about.rst

       .. container:: info-box

-         Info: This gain calibration task is done independently of, and following, the atmosphere (i.e. $T_{sys}$) and sky calibration steps applied through the sdcal task.
-Alternative way to apply these caltables is to utilize pre-application capability of sdgaincal task.
-This can be done by feeding caltables into the task using applytable parameter.
-You can specify spw mapping and interpolation method via spwmap and interp, respectively.
+         Info: This gain calibration task is done independently of, and following, the atmosphere (i.e.\ :math:`T_{sys}`) and sky calibration steps applied through the **sdcal** task.
-         Usage for these parameters are exactly same as applycal.
+         Alternative way to apply these caltables is to utilize pre-application capability of **sdgaincal** task.
+This can be done by feeding caltables into the task using *applytable* parameter.
+You can specify spw mapping and interpolation method via *spwmap* and *interp*, respectively.
+Usage for these parameters are exactly same as **applycal**.

       .. rubric:: Configurable inputs control the calibration mode, selection parameters, and output behavior: